3-Step Guide To Corporate Entrepreneurship or Intrapreneurship

 At the end of an accelerator programme, each team must pitch its idea and findings to internal investors.
 A panel of senior management, the internal innovation team, and innovation mentors decide whether the idea should be further built or killed.

 Validated ideas raise seed investments of anything between €100K-250K, which is used to go into the execution phase.

 In 2017, we noticed that most of the viable ideas fail to go beyond acceleration if left alone.
 The reasons, we found out, were lack of support from internal IT, design, and marketing teams, and sometimes no support from innovation mentors.
-As a result, most of the employees working on innovation ideas end up going back to their daily jobs.
+As a result, most of the employees working on corporate entrepreneurship ideas end up going back to their daily jobs.